carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 Scripts without these directives use the first version of the Nextflow syntax which we refer to as DSL1.
-DSL1 workflows use many of the same concepts presented in this lesson, but some aspects such as the flow of data is written differently.
+DSL1 workflows use many of the same concepts presented in this lesson, but some aspects such as the flow of data are written differently.
 DSL1 workflows are also written in a single script, unlike DSL2 workflows which can be spread across many files.
 This lesson will focus on the DSL2 syntax, as it is the more up-to-date way of writing Nextflow workflows.

 ### Processes, Channels, and Workflows

-Nextflow workflows have three main parts; `process`es, `channel`s, and `workflow`s.
+Nextflow workflows have three main parts; processes, channels, and workflows.
 Processes describe a task to be run.
 A process script can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).
 Processes spawn a task for each complete input set.
 Each task is